LIVES AND WORKS

 DATE OF BIRTH

 I am an Australian artist living and working in Paris, France.
-I completed my Bachelor of Fine Arts with the National Art School, Sydney in 2010.
-At the graduation show I was awarded a residency with Queen Street Studios for 2011, where I worked for 5 months and finished with a solo show in their exhibition space.
-I moved to France in 2012 and have since had several solo and group exhibitions in both France and Australia.
+I completed my Bachelor of Fine Arts with the National Art School, Sydney.
+At the graduation show I was awarded a residency with Queen Street Studios, where I worked for 5 months and finished with a solo show in their exhibition space.
+I now live in France, and have had several solo and group exhibitions in both France and Australia.

 The ocean holds specific symbolism in my work.
 I paint the international waters that my family crossed to reach Australia, I paint the beaches I grew up on that feel like home, I paint the seas of my Irish, English and Welsh ancestors who all lived in coastal villages.
 I paint the oceans I crossed when I moved to France, and the oceans that now separate me from my birth place and family.
-I paint the abstract memories and stories that connect these places and I paint my self as the sea that flows between these lands and the water inside us all.
+I paint the abstract memories and stories that connect these places.
+I paint myself as the sea, I paint the water that flows between these lands and the water inside us all.

 WHO I AM

 Australian artist living in Paris with a fine arts degree from the national art school, Sydney.